-Russian pilot who defected to Ukraine shot dead in Spain
+Russian pilot who defected to Ukraine killed in Spain

 Two years into Russia’s war in Ukraine, how strong is NATO’s unity?

+He did not confirm or deny any Russian involvement in the former pilot’s death.

+“In Russia, it is customary to speak either good of the dead or nothing at all,” Naryshkin said, according to Russian state media.

-Kuzminov, who had landed in Ukraine with his Mi-8 helicopter last August, had been living in Spain with a Ukrainian passport under a different name, it said.
+Kuzminov, who had landed in Ukraine with his Mi-8 helicopter last August, had been living in Spain with a Ukrainian passport under a different name, EFE reported.

 A spokesperson for Ukraine’s GUR military intelligence confirmed that Kuzminov had died in Spain, but did not specify the cause of death.
-Ukraine’s Ukrainska Pravda newspaper also reported that he had been found shot dead.

-“We can confirm the fact of his death,” spokesperson for the Main Intelligence Directorate Andriy Yusov said in a commentary to Interfax-Ukraine.

-Spanish police meanwhile confirmed that a body was found of a gunshot victim in the town, but did not disclose the victim’s identity.
+Spanish police confirmed that a body was found of a gunshot victim in the town, but did not disclose the victim’s identity.
 A source at Spain’s Guardia Civil police force told the Reuters news agency that the victim could have been living under a fake identity.

 Spain’s La Informacion newspaper, which first reported the shooting, said investigators were searching for two suspects who had fled in a vehicle that was later found burned out in a nearby town.